 - 4.13.a.
 The program, in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate resident and faculty involvement in scholarly activities.
-(Core) - 4.13.b.
+(Core) - 4.13.a.1.
+The Sponsoring Institution and/or program should provide support for the residents' attendance at national professional meetings.
+(Detail) - 4.13.b.
 The program must advance residents' knowledge and practice of the scholarly approach to evidence-based patient care.
+(Core)

-(Core) - 4.14.
+4.14.
 Faculty Scholarly Activity